skingdev/fresco-bakery/tutorial.md

     Application.app.content.show(new HomeView());

-Your should now see the text we entered in appear on the Home page (and for now it will also appear on the other pages if you click on the different menu options, but we will fix that later).
+Your should now see the text we entered in appear on the Home page (and for now it will also appear on the other pages if you click on the different menu bar options, but we will fix that later).
 You will also notice that if you click on the "Menu" link that is within the text, the url will change to the `menu` route.

 ## Menu page